PrasannaJC/CI-FirstResponders/README.md

 ### MobileVitalsMonitoringTool
 * Mobile application has background service to get the user's location every couple of seconds while the user is logged in.
 (Android specific)
 * Mobile applicatino has log-out feature.
-Log-in and log-out are also no directly tied with the active field in the database.
+Log-in and log-out are also now directly tied with the active field in the database.
 A logged in user will have active=true and logged out users will have active=false;
 * Mobile application has an alert page where users are navigated to after clicking the SOS button.
 This page includes a timer that will send the alert automatically if no action is taken.
 * Mobile application updates vitals entry in the database for the logged in user.
 Vitals are being received by the data generator.